isocpp/CppCoreGuidelines/CppCoreGuidelines.md

   Sometimes complexity is used to (simply) mean an estimate of the number of operations needed to execute an algorithm.
 * *computation*: the execution of some code, usually taking some input and producing some output.
 * *concept*: (1) a notion, and idea; (2) a set of requirements, usually for a template argument.
-* *concrete class*: class for which objects can be created using usian construction syntax (e.g., on the stack) and the resulting object behaves much like an `int` as it comes to copying, comparison, and such
+* *concrete class*: class for which objects can be created using usual construction syntax (e.g., on the stack) and the resulting object behaves much like an `int` as it comes to copying, comparison, and such
 (as opposed to a base class in a hierarchy).
 * *constant*: a value that cannot be changed (in a given scope); not mutable.
 * *constructor*: an operation that initializes ("constructs") an object.